+- 1 Preliminary audition November to February

+- (2) Recall audition November to March

+- 3 Short workshop (three-hour session via Zoom)

+Feb to April

-- 1 Preliminary audition self-tape, November to March - 2 Recall audition self-tape, Decmber to May - (3) Short workshop (three-hour session via Zoom) - (4) Full workshop day - Workshops in the third and fourth stages will replicate the working experience at RADA, and in the profession, and may include physical and close eye contact with other applicants.
-If you have difficulties with these working methods please alert the Admissions team prior to these audition rounds and suitable adjustments will be made, where possible.
+- 4 Full workshop day April to May

+Workshops in the third and fourth stages will replicate the working experience at RADA, and in the profession, and may include physical and close eye contact with other applicants.
+If you have difficulties with these working methods, please alert the Admissions team prior to these audition rounds and suitable adjustments will be made, where possible.

-1 Preliminary audition
+(1) Preliminary audition

-Preliminary auditions open in November 2021 and applicants are invited to submit a video application between November and January.
+Preliminary auditions open in November 2022 and applicants are invited to submit a video application between November and January.

 Your video will be seen in the preliminary round by two members of the audition panel.
 The preliminary audition will consist of three audition speeches and a song.
 Each speech should last a maximum of two and half minutes.
 You are also required to sing an unaccompanied song (verse and chorus only), and give us some information about yourself and your work.

-· Speech A - Classical
+• Speech A - Classical

-The classical piece should be from Shakespeare or an Elizabethan/Jacobean playwright (Jonson, Marlowe, Webster, etc).
+The classical piece should be from Shakespeare or an Elizabethan/Jacobean playwright (Jonson, Marlowe, Webster, etc.).
 It should be originally written in English - so do not choose a piece from a Greek tragedy or a Molière comedy, for example.
+You can perform a monologue in your native language (mother tongue) if you prefer, but it must be accompanied by the same piece performed in English.